FDP-01-2025/project-las-chicas-super-poderosas/README.md

 - Compatible with Windows systems (requires MinGW for compilation)

 ▶How to Play
-1. Compile the game: g++ main.cpp src/*.cpp -o game.exe
+1. Compile the game: g++ main.cpp src/Game.cpp src/Obstacle.cpp src/Utils.cpp -o game.exe
-2. Run: ./game.exe
+2. Run: .\game.exe
 3. Use A/D keys to avoid obstacles.
 4. Press Q to exit at any time